wasilukm/alt_ha_satel_integra/README.md

 ### Installation with HACS

  - add the repository to the [HACS custom repositories](https://hacs.xyz/docs/faq/custom_repositories)
- - in HACS look for Alternative Satel Integra and install the integration
+ - in HACS look for Satel Integra and install the integration
  - update `configuration.yaml` (see below)
  - restart Home Assistant